Departmental Staff | |

 What will I study?

-Component 1 and 2 are coursework based units and may take the form of written work, power points, presentations, role plays and posters.
-These are internally assessed and then verified by other health and social care teachers.
+NEA based units may take the form of written work, power points, presentations and posters.
+These are internally assessed and then externally verified.

-Component 3 is externally assessed by the way of an examination
+R032 is externally assessed by the way of an examination.

 Further information can be found here: